glciampaglia/knowledge_linker/docs/log.markdown

   time using all ideologies) on Big Red II.
 * Will have to present on next Monday so hopefully there will be some interesting results.

+## Sun Oct 13 19:00:23 EDT 2013

+Found today that the queue accepts only about 20 jobs to run at the same time, and the majority of jobs was blocked.
+Of the job that had complemted, the results did not look particularly good: all capacities are pretty much the same, but could be that it computed only a few poorly connected individuals.

+Changed the script that generates the PBS script to use MPMD mode, essentially one big job that requires multiple nodes instead of many jobs each on one node.
+After wrestling with the batch system found that I could submit 70 jobs each with 51000 lines each using 47 hours of wall time.
+51000 lines should take roughly 46 hours.
+The job is now queued and is estimated to start tomorrow.

+This means that I won't have anything to present tomorrow but perhaps it's better like this.